ClarytyLLC/docs/src/docs/tutorials/pages/build-engine-using-developer-app/README.md

    ![Engine Details 1](engine-details-1.png)

-10. Specify an optional icon, provide other information info about the engine and click on review.
+10. Specify an optional icon, provide other information about the engine and click on review.
 (See the screenshot below)

 ![Engine Details 2](engine-details-2.png)